John Edensor Littlewood: Later life

-The German mathematician, Edmund Landau, supposed that Littlewood was a pseudonym which Hardy used for his lesser work and "so doubted the existence of Littlewood that he made a special trip to Great Britain to see the man with his own eyes".
+The German mathematician Edmund Landau supposed that Littlewood was a pseudonym that Hardy used for his lesser work and "so doubted the existence of Littlewood that he made a special trip to Great Britain to see the man with his own eyes".
 He visited Cambridge where he saw much of Hardy but nothing of Littlewood and so considered his conjecture to be proven.
 A similar story was told about Norbert Wiener, who vehemently denied it in his autobiography.

-He coined Littlewood's law, which states that individuals can expect "miracles" to happen to them, at the rate of about one per month.
+He coined Littlewood's law, which states that individuals can expect "miracles" to happen to them at the rate of about one per month.

 Cultural references

 John Littlewood is depicted in two films covering the life of Ramanujan – Ramanujan in 2014 portrayed by Michael Lieber and The Man Who Knew Infinity in 2015 portrayed by Toby Jones.